microsoft/terminal/doc/cascadia/Keybindings-Arguments.md

 ### Parsing KeyBinding Arguments

-We'll add a new `IKeyBindingArgs` interface.
+We'll add two new interfaces: `IActionArgs` and `IActionEventArgs`.
+Classes that implement `IActionArgs` will contain all the per-action args, like `CopyWhitespace` or `ProfileIndex`. `IActionArgs` by itself will be an empty interface, but all other arguments will derive from it. `IActionEventArgs` will have a single property `Handled`, which will be used for indicating if a particular event was processed or not.
+When parsing args, we'll build `IActionArgs` to contain all the parameters.
+When dispatching events, we'll build `IActionEventArgs` using the `IActionArgs` to set all the parameter values.

 All current keybinding events will be changed from their current types to `TypedEventHandler`s.
-These `TypedEventHandler`s second param will always be an instance of `IKeyBindingArgs`.
+These `TypedEventHandler`s second param will always be an instance of `IActionEventArgs`.
 So for example:

 ```csharp